sanjsingh07/Domi-chain/docs/src/cluster/stake-delegation-and-rewards.md

 ### StakeInstruction::DelegateStake

 The Stake account is moved from Initialized to StakeState::Stake form, or from a deactivated (i.e. fully cooled-down) StakeState::Stake to activated StakeState::Stake.
-This is how stakers choose the vote account and validator node to which their stake account lamports are delegated.
+This is how stakers choose the vote account and validator node to which their stake account tock are delegated.
 The transaction must be signed by the stake's `authorized_staker`.

 - `account[0]` - RW - The StakeState::Stake instance. `StakeState::Stake::credits_observed` is initialized to `VoteState::credits`, `StakeState::Stake::voter_pubkey` is initialized to `account[1]`.
-If this is the initial delegation of stake, `StakeState::Stake::stake` is initialized to the account's balance in lamports, `StakeState::Stake::activated` is initialized to the current Bank epoch, and `StakeState::Stake::deactivated` is initialized to std::u64::MAX
+If this is the initial delegation of stake, `StakeState::Stake::stake` is initialized to the account's balance in tock, `StakeState::Stake::activated` is initialized to the current Bank epoch, and `StakeState::Stake::deactivated` is initialized to std::u64::MAX
 - `account[1]` - R - The VoteState instance.
 - `account[2]` - R - sysvar::clock account, carries information about current Bank epoch.
 - `account[3]` - R - sysvar::stakehistory account, carries information about stake history.